 provincial target time represents the ability of the health system to provide

 patients with the care they need in a timely way.

 Numerator divided by the denominator times 100

-Adjustment (risk, age/sex standardization)- generalized
+Adjustment (risk, age/sex standardization)- detailed

 Wait Time Information System (WTIS)